Mr. Chairman, these individuals have been determined whistleblowers.

 He didn't box up anything.

-By law, that is a job required to be done by the governmental service administration, the GSA.
+By law, that is a job required to be done by the Governmental Service Administration, the GSA.

-And it's an egregious abuse of government authority, misuse of power.
+Merrick Garland wanted a spectacle, and it's an egregious abuse of government authority, misuse of power.

 But it's nothing new.